eliau2005/ScandinavianMarineOMS/docs/PRODUCT_MANAGEMENT_GUIDE.md

 **Features:**
 - Search categories by name
-- Grid of category cards
+- Scrollable list of category cards
 - Each card shows icon, name, product count, status
 - Edit button to modify category
-- Delete button to remove category (only if empty)
+- Delete button to remove category (only if not in use)
 - "New Category" button to add a category

 ---